Idris Elba helps uncover the WWII soldiers of color who never got their due

 NEW YORK (AP) — One of Idris Elba's grandfathers fought in World War II, but he doesn't know what he endured.
 No pictures or stories survive.
 "That part of my family's history has been erased somewhat," says Elba.

-That helped fuel the actor's push to narrate and executive produce the four-part National Geographic docuseries "Erased: WW2's Heroes of Color," which premieres Monday ahead of the 80th anniversary of D-Day on June 6.
+That helped fuel the actor's push to narrate and executive produce the four-part National Geographic docuseries "Erased: WW2's Heroes of Color," which premieres Monday, days ahead of the 80th anniversary of D-Day, when the Allies landed on the coast of France, on June 6.
 Episodes will also later be available on Disney+ and Hulu.

 More than 8 million people of color served with the Allies, and the series digs deep to focus on how some fared at D-Day, Dunkirk, Pearl Harbor and the Battle of the Bulge.